bradleeharr/MusicOfTheMadGod/README.md

 <h1> Purpose </h1> <a name="Purpose"/>

-The goal of this program is to add dynamic music integration in the game.
-Currently, in various dungeons and in the Realm, there is no dynamic music integration.
+* The goal of this program is to add dynamic music integration in the game.
-One example of this is when playing in the Realm.
+* Currently, in various dungeons and in the Realm, there is no dynamic music integration.

-<h2> Exemplar</h2>
+* One example of this is when playing in the Realm:

-In the main realm, the background track <a href="https://wangleline.bandcamp.com/track/odyssey" target="_blank">https://wangleline.bandcamp.com/track/odyssey</a> is repeated on end.
+ * In the main realm, the background track <a href="https://wangleline.bandcamp.com/track/odyssey" target="_blank">https://wangleline.bandcamp.com/track/odyssey</a> is repeated on end.
 <h3 align="center">
 That's good music for this occasion:
 </h3>